ravigaikwad786/library_management/README.md

 # use ruby version 3.0.1
 #$ rvm use 3.0.2

+#use any node version less than node v 15

 # install Bundle
 #$ bundle install
 # Configure the database.yml by file